-An orphanage in western Africa has received nearly 900 books collected by members of the Lynchburg College community.
+An orphanage in western Africa has received nearly 900 books collected by members of the University of Lynchburg community.

 Chris Decarmen ’16, who organized a book drive for the orphanage during his senior year, recently received photos and videos of children smiling as they unpacked boxes of books and turned the pages.
 He shared them with the LC community to thank those who made it possible.

 In 2015, Chris had a summer internship in Kumba, Cameroon.
 His main task was to help a town council improve leadership practices, but he also spent some time volunteering in the Clephic Orphanage.
 There, he read the children Alexander and the Terrible, Horrible, No Good, Very Bad Day, a children’s book in which the title character suffers from chewing gum in his hair, trouble at school, a cavity, and other minor mishaps.
 Chris said he realized that the terrible day described by the book pales in comparison to some of the challenges the children in the orphanage faced.